learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 >>> row1 = '-2,5 4,+3 +42,-53 4356246,-357532354 '
 >>> row2 = '1.32,-3.14 634,5.63 63.3e3,9907809345343.235 '

-# should be same as previous question
+# should be the same as previous question
 >>> pat = re.compile(r'(.+?),(.+?) ')

 >>> [int(m[1]) + int(m[2]) for m in pat.finditer(row1)]